Improving IT Service Management processes: The need for IT visibility

 In this regard, Tools such as Virima service mapping provides multi-level visualization that helps in understanding the dependencies and impacts of changes or incidents on the overall system for every CI in the IT infrastructure.

-ITIL Processes (or practices) for IT service management
+ITIL practices for IT service management processes

 ITIL processes are nothing but detailed practices designed to align IT services with business needs.
 When it comes to IT service management (ITSM), these processes provide guidance for designing and then delivering quality IT services.
 This includes change, incident, problem, and knowledge management services.